RyujiSeiko/Michaelangelo-AI/README.md

 ![image](https://github.com/user-attachments/assets/573b84d4-ed61-428b-a790-9438bef23bb4)

-pip install python-telegram-bot \n pip install python-telegram-bot --upgrade (optional) \n pip install requests \n pip install huggingface_hub \n
+pip install python-telegram-bot
+pip install python-telegram-bot --upgrade (optional)
+pip install requests
+pip install huggingface_hub \n

 Once this is done, your code should operate properly.
 Press the Run button, and it should show "Bot is running...".
 There might be an error like this: